-Today the federal prison system and an estimated 35 states provide some form of productivity credits for program participation.
+Today the federal prison system and at-least 31 states provide some form of productivity credits for program participation.
 Notably, this majority includes 80 percent of states in the South.

 What is a productivity credit?

 When eligible people incarcerated in state prisons participate in and complete rehabilitative programs, they earn "productivity credits" toward reducing the length of their sentence.